kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 And calling a function or a table within a table body.
 This is implemented in current p4cherry, but it would be ideal to have a clear spec for it.
+We may interpret the spec as: table keys can only be evaluated within a control apply block

 ```p4
 bit<16> simple_action() {